msoecsse/group-assignment-for-coconut-lab-observer-eckberg-hallberg-higaredajr/ReadMe.md

 * Any improvements to reduce coupling and improve cohesion
 * Come up with test Scenarios
 * Game manager is 100% just a do it class
 * Hit Boxes are still too big
+* Headers/javadocs meet lab specs (modified by, etc)

 ## Notes